 The study concluded that the SURF-IA model did not yield an outcome of a Warning or Caution alert for all pilot deviation type runway incursion incidents classified as serious by the FAA/ICAO RISC model.
 Even if the SURF-IA model had performed to design, the best it could have achieved would have been a 70% alerting outcome for incidents classified as serious by the legacy RISC model metric.
 In the qualitative analysis both raters indicated that neither the legacy RISC definition of on-runway nor the SURF-IA definition was appropriate.
 Hence, the raters’ recommendation was not to adopt either model’s definition, but rather develop an entirely new definition through further study.
 The raters were explicit about the criticality of appropriate and harmonized definitions used in the models.

 The different outcomes between the RISC and SURF-IA models may result in misleading information when using the reduction in serious runway incursion incidents as a metric for the benefit of SURF-IA technology.
 It is recommended that prior to using the ASIAS runway incursion data as a metric for the benefit of SURF-IA, the FAA develop a process for identifying and tracking ASIAS reported PD type serious runway incursion incidents which will not trigger a SURF-IA alert.
 Consideration should be made to improving the SURF-IA model technical capabilities to accommodate all possible aircraft states that the RISC model would classify as serious runway incursion incidents.

 Scholarly Commons Citation

 Joslin, Robert Edward, "Validation of New Technology using Legacy Metrics: Examination of Surf-IA Alerting for Runway Incursion Incidents" (2013).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 56.